Estates General of 1560–1561

-The Estates General of 1560-1 was a national meeting of the three estates of France, the clergy, nobility and commoners convoked by Francis II, though he would die before it could begin.
+The Estates General of 1560–1561 was a national meeting of the three estates of France, the clergy, nobility and commoners convoked by François II, though he would die before it could begin.
 It represented the first meeting of the estates general in 76 years, the last one having been convened by Charles VIII at Tours.
 Meeting at Orléans the estates would be tasked with providing solutions to the crowns dire fiscal problems, a legacy of the Habsburg–Valois Wars, and the growing religious problem caused by the Reformation.
 The estates would however be unable to finish their deliberations, with Catherine de' Medici proroguing the session, and reconvening the estates general at a later date in 1561 at Pontoise, where she sought a more agreeable selection of delegates.
-Ultimately the work of the estates would solve neither the crowns fiscal insolvency or the religious conflict, which exploded in the Wars of Religion.
+Ultimately the work of the estates would solve neither the crowns fiscal insolvency or the religious conflict, which exploded in the first French War of Religion.

 Prior crisis

 Financial

-With the peace of Cateau Cambresis in 1559, the crown was left on the cusp of bankruptcy.
+With the peace of Cateau-Cambrésis in 1559, the crown was left on the cusp of bankruptcy.
 The public deficit stood at 40 million livres, of which 19 million was owed immediately.
 The interest rates on these loans were not insignificant, as lenders had grown wary of the crowns inability to pay over the years and this lack of confidence would only be furthered with Henry II's death.
 Many royal officials had been without pay for four years.
-An optimistic assessment put the crowns annual revenue at 12 million livres total, though this was not truly feasible to raise due to evasion.
+An optimistic assessment put the crown's annual revenue at 12 million livres total, though this was not truly feasible to raise due to evasion.
 These fiscal problems were compounded by a crisis of authority, with the king, Henry II accidentally killed during a celebration marking the peace on 10 July.
-With his death the administration passed into the hands of the sickly young Francis II who was governed for by his maternal uncles, Francis, Duke of Guise and Charles, Cardinal of Lorraine.
+With his death the administration passed into the hands of the sickly young François II who was governed by his maternal uncles, François, Duke of Guise and Charles, Cardinal of Lorraine.
 To try and set about fixing the realms finances, they embarked upon an aggressive campaign of cost cutting, scaling down the size of the army from its height in the wars, and deferring payments to the troops, who angrily protested against the Guises.
 This would not however be enough, so they were moved to raise forced loans from the provinces, such as 800,000 livres from Normandy, to cover shortfalls.
 They further suppressed Venal office.

 Forced loans would continue into 1560, with 100,000 crowns being demanded of the Parlement and merchants of Paris in October 1560, shortly after the convoking of the estates had taken place.